zulfikar-ali-evermos/homework-zoomcamp-zulfikar/README.md

-this is my repository for zoompcamp module 1 homework
+this is my repository for all of my zoomcamp homeworks